Mathinoc/Mathinoc/README.md

 I'm Mathieu, a full stack developer who loves both details & dreams.

-- 🌱 I’m currently working on 2 projects:
-    - Drag and Drop tutorials (two with different libraries and one in plain CSS)
-    - A mapping app to animate friends location through time.
+- 🌱 As a side project I'm working on a mapping app to animate friends location through time.
 - 💬 Feel free to reach out and open a chat on LinkedIn!
 You can find me: https://www.linkedin.com/in/mathieutinoco/
 - 🏊 In my free time, you can find me sewing an improved towel poncho for post-kiteboarding sessions, discovering the best way to germinate seeds from the grocery store, or tinkering with a little app to visualize movement in my transcontinental social network.